“Life loves the liver of it …”

 - Heavy metals

-The Early Signs Of Liver Disease In Dogs
+How Do I Spot Signs Of Liver Disease In My Dog?

 - Digestive disorders (constipation, diarrhea, gas or bloating)